 Thus $\|Pv-u\| \leq (\delta/\gamma) \sqrt{n-m}$.

 This tells us that in a partition on a graph that deviates from an AEP mildly, the eigenvectors with eigenvalues close to $\lambda$ describe $Pv$ well. \end{proof}

 This characterizes an eigenvector whose eigenvalue is close to that of $Pv$ as being a good approximation of it.
 As $\|\epsilon\|$ approaches zero, $\|Pv-u\|$ does as well for any truncated approximation $u$.
-This implies a stability in the spectral properties of the almost equitable partition.
-We call these approximations of AEPs, Quasi Equitable Partitions (QEPs).
-Whereas \cite{kato_cluster_2023} define their weakening in terms of a bound on the out degree of vertices, we define ours as a deviation from the average, which allows it to maintain a relationship with the underlying spectral theory as we have demonstrated above.
+In particular, when $\delta$ is small, then with a $\gamma$ small enough to only encompass a single eigenvalue, the corresponding eigenvector approximates $Pv$ well.
+This shows a stability in the spectral properties of the almost equitable partition.
+We call these approximations of AEPs, quasi-equitable partitions ($\delta-$QEPs).
+In the specific, define a $\delta$-QEP or a QEP at level $\delta$, to be a partition $\pi$ such that $\|E\| \leq \delta$ where $E$ is the deviation matrix $PL^\pi - LP$.
+We show an example at $\delta=2.4$ in figure \ref{fig:delta_QEP_Cluster} A. Whereas Kato and Ishii\cite{kato_cluster_2023} define their weakening in terms of a bound on the edge weight sum of vertices to partition cells, we define ours with the norm of a matrix capturing the deviation from the average, which allows it to maintain a relationship with the underlying spectral theory as we have demonstrated above.